-As in Alternative I, NPS would continue to communicate and cooperate with those who hold private mineral/mining rights within the NRA in order to provide appropriate measures to minimize impacts of development and operations that now exist, or might exist, in the future.
+As in Alternative I, NPS would continue to communicate and cooperate with those who hold private interests (such as rights-ofway, water rights, access rights, and oil/ gas/ mineral rights) within the NRA in order to provide appropriate measures to minimize impacts of development and operations that now exist, or might exist, in the future.
 This would also be done with those who might hold such rights in the COA.
 Although the NPS would be managing a congressionally designated NRA under Alternative 2, there may still be insufficient funds available to purchase those rights if the owner were willing to sell.
 However, more emphasis and funding would be available to implement other resource conservation tools, such as those identified above and in the Toolbox of Incentives for Resource Conservation in Appendix A.